 The General Council performs the main functions of a board of directors.
 It deliberates on issues relating to the management of activities that are not within the remit of the ESCB.

-At 14 March 2016, the General Council comprised the Governor, the Deputy Governors, Philippe Auberger, Agnès Benassy-Quéré, Catherine Barthélémy, François Calvarin, Élizabeth Ducottet, Michel Felce (staff-elected representative), Marianne Laigneau, Bernard Delas (Vice-Chairman of the ACPR), Corso Bavagnoli (censor) and Antoine Saintoyant (alternate censor).
+At 1 January 2018, the General Council comprised the Governor, the Deputy Governors, Anne-Marie Delatte, Agnès Benassy-Quéré, Catherine Barthélémy, François Calvarin, Élizabeth Ducottet, Yannick Guillemaud (staff-elected representative), Jean-Roger Davin, Jean-Paul Faugere (Vice-Chairman of the ACPR), TBA (censor) and Gabriel Cumenge (alternate censor).

 In 2015 the General Council met eight times.